This post may contain affiliate links. Please read our disclosure policy.

 I know that fruit sugar can affect our blood sugar, yet I also know that fiber is SUPER important in breaking down the natural sugar in the body… and our bodies need both (which is why a mixed berry smoothie recipe should be on your weekly blend list).
 Plus, did you know daily fruit consumption can actually combat obesity?!

 If you like to keep your smoothies lower in sugar, first pick your fruits from my list of low sugar fruits.
 Second, use water or unsweetened plant milk as your liquid base.
 I know smoothies with fruit juice are delicious… yet that adds a lot of fiberless sugar.
-Third, boost your smoothie with my protein powder recipe.
+Third, boost your smoothie with my homemade protein powder.
 Make sure it’s sugarless, and has both protein and healthy fat.

 More Berry Smoothie Recipes